 CBCP is recognized by the California Commissioning Collaborative(link is external) as an acceptable credential for Commissioning Providers who implement the commissioning process in new and existing buildings.

 CBCP recognized by the California Advanced Lighting Controls Training Program (CALCTP) as an acceptable qualification for Acceptance Test Technician Certification application purposes.

 CBCP is an acceptable verification credentials in Montgomery County, Maryland's Benchmarking Program.

 CBCPs are recognized as qualifying team members standards for qualified auditors under the commercial building energy auditing and building commissioning legislation.
 CBCPs is an approved credential for commissioning under Local Law 87.

 CBCP recognized by Naval Facilities Engineering Command as acceptable Commissioning Specialist credential for Solicitation N6247815R2440

 CBCP has been reviewed by the Facility Management Institute of the U.S. General Services Administration and is aligned with the FBPTA

-The CBCP certification is recognized as part of the process for certifying recommissioning agents for mechanical systems in buildings.
+The Certified Building Commissioning Professional (CBCP) program is recognized by the Ministère de l’Énergie et des Ressources naturelles of Quebec as part of the process of certifying recommissioning agents for mechanical systems in buildings.

 CBCP and CBCF Certifications are appreciated in the French market.
 The High Quality Environmental Standard (HQE) is a French label for green building in France and the new management system requires commissioning.